-As at May 31, 2020, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, accounts payable and accrued liabilities.
+As at November 30, 2020, the Company's financial instruments include cash and cash equivalents, restricted deposits, marketable securities, acounts payable and accrued liabilities.
 Due to the short-term nature of these financial instruments the carrying values approximate their fair values.

 The Company's activities expose it to a variety of financial risks: credit risk, liquidity risk, price risk, currency risk and interest rate risk.
-These condensed consolidated interim financial statements do not include all financial risk management information and disclosures required in the annual consolidated financial statements; they should be read in conjunction with the Company's risk management sa at August 31, 2019.
+These condensed consolidated interim financial statements do not include all financial risk management information and disclosures required in the annual consolidated financial statements; they should be read in conjunction with the Company's null financial statements as at August 31, 2020.
 There have been no changes in the Company's risk management policies or procedures since the year end.